New Treatment for Stubborn Nasal Polyps

 We hope this email finds you having a great Fall season!

-Unfortunately, fall can bring misery to millions of people who suffer from seasonal allergic rhinitis (hay fever).
+Unfortunately, the fall season can bring misery to millions of people who suffer from seasonal allergic rhinitis (hay fever).
 Sneezing, stuffy or runny nose, itchy eyes, nose, and throat, or worsening asthma symptoms are common in people with undiagnosed or poorly managed hay fever.
 The tall goldenrod species of ragweed gets blamed for most of the pollen, but a primary cause of allergy symptoms is the tooth-leaved ragweed that lives low in the grass.

 Proper diagnosis is the first step in managing your symptoms.
 Although there is no cure, ragweed allergy can be managed to improve the quality of your life.
 The best control is to avoid contact with the pollen.
 The National Allergy Bureau (NAB) tracks pollen counts regionally to help you plan when you should avoid the outdoors.
 Talk to Dr. Panuto about medications that may provide you temporary relief from symptoms!